Success in a DUI case is always best measured by what does NOT happen to you.

 If, however, a 3rd offense is reduced to a 2nd offense, then Judges are all over the board about whether to impose any jail time - or not.

-Back in the real world, this means that a person who had a DUI 17 years ago, and a 2nd DUI 12 years ago, and who now finds him or herself facing a 3rd DUI, has a much better chance of doing less (or not doing any) time than someone who is facing his or her 3rd offense within something like 8 years.
+Back in the real world, this means that a person who had a DUI 17 years ago, and a 2nd DUI 12 years ago, and who now finds him or herself facing a 3rd DUI, has a much better chance of doing less (or not doing any) time than someone who is facing his or her 3rd offense within a shorter period, like 8 years.

-My team and I have handled countless 3rd offense DUI’s where there has been no jail imposed, and we’ve handled DUI cases that have been the client’s 7th offense (by law, there is no charge above a 3rd offense, but all those priors do count) and managed to avoid anything more than the 30 days required in all felony DUI convictions.
+My team and I have handled countless 3rd offense DUI’s and have been able to avoid jail for our clients, and we’ve handled DUI cases that have been the client’s 7th offense (by law, there is no charge above a 3rd offense, but all those priors do count) and managed to avoid anything more than the 30 days required in all felony DUI convictions.

 Don't be Afraid of what's NOT going to Happen